hashicorp/mktg-webdev-challenge/README.md

 There are definitely some parts of this that are a little ambiguous, which is how real world projects always work.
 Treat this the same way you would if you started working with us and this was your first day — this is quite similar to the type of task we would assign a new hire on their first day.
 We will set up a Discord channel for you to ask questions, get clarification, and collaborate with us in general, and we strongly encourage you to take advantage of this.

 We expect this to be done within ~4 hours.
 We know that you likely have other commitments, and so we generally look at about week for candidates to complete the challenge.
-If your past 4 hours feel free to put 2 more hours in, but we ask for no more than 6 hours of total time spent as we want to be respectful of your time.
-If you're at or past 6 hours of total time spent, just stop where you are, and we'll complete the evaluation based on what you have done.
+If you're past the 4 hours mark, please send a message to the Discord channel.
+If you need a few more hours, we can discuss what is left and provide some guidelines for how to continue.

 ### Using the Discord channel